AnyFetch/developers.anyfetch.com/blueprint.md

 + Parameters
     + start (optional, integer) ...
 Index of the first item to retrieve (for pagination)
     + limit (optional, integer) ...
 Max number of items to retrieve (for pagination)
+    + before (optional, date) ...
+Only display documents created before this date.
+Use document creation date, and not anyFetch importation date.
+Format as valid JS date, for instance `2011-10-25`.
+    + after (optional, date) ...
+Only display documents created after this date.
+Use document creation date, and not anyFetch importation date.
+Format as valid JS date, for instance `2011-10-25`.
+    + limit (optional, integer) ...
+Max number of items to retrieve (for pagination)
     + search (optional, string) ...
 Search query, probably the most important parameter for this query
     + _meta (optional, string) ...
 Strict search on `meta` key
     + @meta (optional, string) ...
 Full text search on `meta` key
     + has_meta (optional, string) ...
 Only returns document having the `meta` key
     + related_to (optional, string) ...
 Find documents related to the specified document
     + document_type (optional, array) ...
 Only retrieve documents matching this document type.
 You can use the param multiple times to allow for multiples `document_type`
-    + snippet_size (optionnal, integer) ...
+    + snippet_size (optional, integer) ...
 Number of words in the snippet

 ### Retrieve a list of documents[GET]